jhumelsine/jhumelsine.github.io/_posts/2024-08-11-jobsearch.md

 # The Gift That Doesn’t Feel Like A Gift At The Time
 I had spare time when I was unemployed.
 My wife urged me to enjoy it.
 I just couldn’t enjoy it.
 I tried a few matinee movies, but I felt guilty.

-I had been given a gift of time, but it didn’t feel like a gift at the time.
-Had I known that my unemployment would last no more than eight months, then I would have enjoyed it.
+I had been given the gift of time, but it didn’t feel like a gift at the time.
+Had I known that my unemployment would last no more than eight months, then I would have endured it better.
 It was the indeterminate length that made me weary.

 The key for me wasn’t enjoying this time.
 The key was finding a way to make this time meaningful and giving my days purpose.
 Meaningful use of this time will be different for each person.
 For some it may be spending more time with the family, getting into shape, working on a project, or it may indeed be going to the movies.